Know your roses: The basics

-Choose the right type of rose – If you want fragrant roses, try English roses or Antico Moderno varieties.
-For beautiful cut roses, choose hybrid tea varieties, and for small gardens, choose standard roses, that won’t take up too much space.
-Plant them in the right spot – Roses need at least six hours of full sunlight every day to really thrive.
-Also make sure that you don’t plant them too close to other shrubs, as poor air circulation can lead to fungal diseases.
+Roses need at least six hours of full sunlight every day to really thrive.
+It’s also important to make sure that you don’t plant them too close to other shrubs, as poor air circulation can lead to fungal diseases.

-Water them well – The average rose bush needs about 10 litres of water a week.
-Water them thoroughly twice a week (or more in very hot, dry weather).
+The average rose bush needs about 10 litres of water a week.
+Remember to water your rose bushes thoroughly twice a week – or more in very hot, dry weather.

 Roses should be fed with a specially formulated rose fertiliser in granular form – 5:1:5 and 8:1:5 are two of the most popular options.
 Give each bush a handful twice a month and remember to water well afterwards.

 Let’s quickly explain ‘pinch pruning’: compared to your regular pruning cycle and technique, pinch pruning is ideal while your roses are flowering, and is done with your fingertips.
 This helps to spread the flowering cycle and stimulates root and leaf development.

 Simply snap off the tip of a new shoot that has sprouted from an eye and has developed five to seven leaves, but make sure that you only pinch prune about a third of the stems.